-As the largest city in New England, Boston is replete with rich historical districts, highly revered sports teams and dazzling, picturesque backdrops, notably during the fall.
+As the largest city in New England, Boston is replete with rich historic districts, highly revered sports teams, and dazzling, picturesque backdrops, notably during the fall.

 When it comes to vacationing in this all-American city, finding the best hotels can be something of a challenge due to the complexity of all the choices unless you have the right guide.

 Competent sources such as Hipmunk (Hipmunk.com) have made it easier for travelers coming to Boston to navigate the offerings and available hotels in this formidably sized town, presenting rates across a myriad of budgets and tastes.